-Defined Contribution Pension Plan - Sysorex
+Defined Contribution Pension Plan - Sysorex Government Services

-The Company sponsors a 401(k) defined contribution retirement plan ("The Sysorex 401k Plan") covering all of its eligible employees after their completion of six months of service and upon attaining the age of 21.
-The Sysorex 401k Plan provides that employees can contribute a percentage of their compensation limited to amounts prescribed by the Internal Revenue Service, adjusted annually.
-Matching contributions are made at the discretion of management.
-No employer-matching contributions were made to the Sysorex 401k Plan for the years ended December 31, 2014 and 2013.
+During 2014 the Company sponsored a 401(k) defined contribution retirement plan ("The SGS 401k Plan") covering all of its eligible employees after their completion of six months of service and upon attaining the age of 21.
+The SGS 401k Plan provided that employees could contribute a percentage of their compensation limited to amounts prescribed by the Internal Revenue Service, adjusted annually.
+Matching contributions were to be made at the discretion of management.
+No employer-matching contributions were made to the Sysorex 401k Plan for the year ended December 31, 2014.